GoogleCloudPlatform/terraform-google-splunk-enterprise/README.md

 A set of Terraform templates to spin up a multi-zone Splunk Enterprise deployment in a given GCP region.
 Deployment includes a pre-configured indexer cluster where cluster master also acts as license master, as well as a pre-configured search head cluster with a deployer.
 Indexer cluster splunktcp and http event collector (hec) input are pre-configured and ready to receive data.
 Search head cluster is fronted by a global load balancer for user web traffic.
 Indexer cluster is fronted by a global load balancer for hec data traffic.
 For splunktcp data traffic, indexer discovery is pre-enabled so Splunk Forwarders can automatically discover list of peer nodes and natively load balance data across indexer cluster.

+These deployment templates are provided for demo/POC purposes only.

 ### Architecture Diagram

 ![Architecture Diagram of Splunk Enterprise on GCP](./splunk-on-gcp-diagram.png)

 ### Setup

-1. Copy placeholder vars file `variables.yaml` into new `terraform.tfvars` to hold your own environment configurations.
+1. Copy placeholder vars file `variables.yaml` into new `terraform.tfvars` to hold your own settings.
 2. Update placeholder values in `terraform.tfvars` to correspond to your GCP environment and desired Splunk settings.
 3. Initialize Terraform working directory and download plugins by running `terraform init`.